Areol, action research and evaluation

 on line, as a web-based program

-Areol, action research and evaluation on line, is available in two formats, both free.
-The 15-week public email course is offered twice a year as a public service by ALARA, the Action Learning Action Research Association Inc. As an alternative, many of the materials from that course are also available on the web, though in older versions -- the links below will take you to them.
+Areol, action research and evaluation on line, is potentially available in two formats, both free.
+The 15-week public email course can be offered twice a year as a public service by ALARA, the Action Learning Action Research Association Inc. As an alternative, many of the materials from that course are still available on the web, though in older versions -- the links below will take you to them.

 Individual sessions are briefly described below.
 (For a more detailed description see the fourth orientation file: click here)

 There are four orientation sessions.
 The first will give you some idea of the commitment in time that it may take to engage properly in the program.
 The second overviews the program.
 The third discusses the setting up of learning groups as an associated activity.
 The fourth lists the sessions and identifies the relevant resource files for eachIntroduction 1: required commitment

 Sessions 1 and 2 provide some context.
 Session 1 gives an overview of action research, and describes some processes which illustrate some of the features of action research and similar activities.
 Session 2 describes the overall change processSession 1: Examples of action-research-like processes